Tsunari/LocalFileOpener/README.md

 ## Installation

 1. Download or clone the repository.
+(Download here https://github.com/Tsunari/LocalFileOpener/releases/latest)
 2. Navigate to `chrome://extensions/` in your Chrome browser.
 3. Enable **Developer mode** at the top right.
 4. Click **Load unpacked** and select the directory where the extension files are located.